pacstall/pacstall/README.md

 ### Features

-*  Supports binary, git, appimage, building and `.deb` packages
+* Supports creating native packages from binaries, git repositories, appimages, release artifacts, and `.deb` packages.
-*  Accelerated package download using [axel](https://github.com/axel-download-accelerator/axel) (optional)
+* Create high quality prebuilt `.deb` packages for distribution to users.
 * During upgrades, you always get the latest build off of the latest commit from the developer for `-git` packages.
 No need to wait for the pacscript maintainer to update the script!
-*  Ability to install programs from multiple repositories
+* Ability to install programs from multiple repositories instead of a sole centralized repository.
-*  Ability to track Pacstall updates from any fork/branch easily
-*  Completions available for `bash` (`ZSH`), and `fish`
+* Powerful and expressive package recipe format.

 ---